 I went inside my house where a few of my friends where already gathered and told them what I heard.
 “I think he’ll be okay but he might not be physically ok.
 So, maybe he’ll be braindead.
 Or maybe he won’t be able to walk or something…”.
 I continued to spew out every scenario in which his body would be impaired.
 I don’t know anything about opioid drugs and their effects on the body so I’m sure I sounded ridiculous.

 As I paced my apartment, my body was still but my mind raced.
 I felt an ominous pit in my stomach.
 I quickly arranged our meal on the counter, told my friends to begin eating, and told my husband I was going for a drive.
 If I were to receive any bad news at all, I needed to be alone.

 I got in my car and began to drive.
 I’ve previously spoken about my love for driving.
 It’s therapeutic for me.
 There are not a lot of places in which you are alone with your thoughts for massive amounts of time.
 However, I’ve learned to enjoy the solitude.
 On any normal day, I would roll down the windows and blast my music at a deafening volume and try to sing as good as whatever artist I was listening to.
 (Free singing lessons, really.)
 That day though, I drove in silence.
 I hopped on the 101 freeway and ended up somewhere in Reseda, I think.
 I drove and prayed for about 10 minutes.
 I was simultaneously dreading and anxious for whatever phone call would soon come.
 As soon as I parked my car on some dimly lit street, my body still calm, my mom called me.
 I said aloud, “Well, this is it,” and answered earnestly.

 There was no answer for close to 10 seconds.
 Then she spoke, her voice shaking.

 “Matt didn’t make it.”

 I’m pretty certain that’s all I said.
 I paused.
 Even in the initial shock, I instantly felt even more peace than I had previously.
-Weird.
+It was bizarre.